tobyqin/testcube/README.md

 ## TestCube

-Testcube is a platform to manage and monitor automation test results, it is a web portal provides variables clients + API to let you talk to it.
+Testcube is a platform to manage and monitor automation test results, it provides a friendly web portal which is build with python + django.

-License: **MIT**
+You also need to learn about its API and client before using it.

 ## Settings

-Todo
+Before getting started, you should review and update `/testcube/settings.py` for your need.

-## Basic Commands
+## Get Started

 Setting Up Your Users